Category Archives: Dihydrotestosterone (DHT)

 Over the years, I have mentioned a number of times that people with androgenetic alopecia (AGA) tend to have higher rates of scalp itching, dandruff, seborrheic dermatitis, sebum production and inflammation.
 I feel that treating these conditions can improve the chances of your hair follicles surviving the onslaught of dihydrotestosterone (DHT) for a little longer.

-I have also discussed my own positive experiences in treating dandruff with bestselling shampoos, in particular Nizoral and Head & Shoulders.
+I have also discussed my own positive experiences in treating dandruff with shampoos, in particular Nizoral and Head & Shoulders.
 Also see my summary on natural treatments for dandruff.

 DHT and Skin Disorders